 Why do we waste so much bread?

-We throw out 20 million loaves of bread a year!
-And that’s just the stuff that goes into the rubbish bin – not to the birds or ducks.
+We throw away 20 million loaves of bread a year!
+And that’s just the stuff that goes into the rubbish bin – not bread which is feed to birds or ducks.

 Many people find their bread goes mouldy or stale because of our humid climate.
-The best place to store your bread is in the fridge or the freezer.
+The best place to store your bread is in the fridge or the freezer to stop it growing mould.

 We also throw out a lot of crusts and the ends of the loaves because we don’t like to eat them.
 It is such a waste to throw away this perfectly good bread as there are many things we can do with it.